craigfe/ocaml-generics/rfc/optical-irmin-stores.md

 ## Advantages

 - **user-defined types with shared subcomponents**.
-This solution provides a feature that has been under discussion for inclusion in Irmin: the ability to define 'structured' blob types (where internal components can be shared across the content-addressable heap).
+This solution provides a feature that has been under discussion for inclusion in Irmin (https://github.com/mirage/irmin/issues/478): the ability to define 'structured' blob types (where internal components can be shared across the content-addressable heap).

 ## Limitations